Holly-808/ACC102_Individual_task/README.md

 ## 6. Project Structure

+README.md ： Project documentation

 individual task.ipynb ： Main analysis notebook

-README.md ： Project documentation

 ---

 ## 7. Limitations

+This analysis has several limitations that should be considered when interpreting the results.

-Although the original dataset is large and rich in firm-level information, the decision to aggregate firms into four size categories significantly reduces the number of observations available for analysis.
-This loss of granularity not only weakens the statistical power of the regression model but also masks heterogeneity across firms within each size group.
+First, although the original dataset contains extensive firm-level observations, the data is aggregated into four firm size groups for analytical clarity.
+This aggregation significantly reduces the number of observations and limits the statistical power of the regression model.

-Consequently, the model may fail to detect statistically significant relationships, even if such relationships exist in the underlying data.
+Second, grouping firms may mask important variations within each category.
+Firms within the same size group can differ substantially in terms of profitability, risk, and operational characteristics, which are not captured in this analysis.

+Third, the regression model includes only a limited number of explanatory variables, such as leverage and profit margin.
+Other important factors, including industry effects, firm-specific characteristics, and macroeconomic conditions, are not considered, which may lead to omitted variable bias.

+In addition, the analysis is based on cross-sectional data and does not account for changes over time.
+Therefore, it cannot capture dynamic trends in firm performance.

+Finally, the findings are based on Chinese listed companies, which may limit the generalisability of the results to other markets.

+Overall, these limitations suggest that the results should be interpreted with caution, and further research using more detailed and longitudinal data is recommended.

 ---